 When any X-band radar reaches within a range of approximately 8 nm, a Search and Rescue Transponder (SART) sends a response to the radar signal.
 The transmitter signal of response is 12-sweeps signal between 9,500 MHz to 9,200 MHz.
 The time of slow sweep signal is 7.5 μ s and the time of fast sweep signal is 0.4 μ s.
 When the radar receives this SART signal, a line of 12 dots appears.
+When the position of SART is distant, the radar display shows only slow sweep signals like the illustration of screen A.

-When the radar reaches the SART within approximately 1 nm, the radar display can also show the 12 responses of fast sweep signals like the illustration of screen B.

-The position of the SART is the closest position of the radar echoes.
+When the radar reaches the SART within approximately 1 nm, the radar display can also show the 12 responses of fast sweep signals like the illustration of screen B. The position of the SART is the closest position of the radar echoes.